JarredKennedy/PatchWork/README.md

 # PatchWork
-PatchWork enables you to keep changes to your themes and plugins while still being able to keep them updated
+Manage custom code changes as patches to keep them safe from updates and out of functions.php